namemcguffin/scs/readme.md

 ## usage

+pressing `h` will bring up a small help menu explaining controls.

-requires two arguments: the input directory path and an output path.
+launching requires two arguments: the input directory path and an output path.

-note: it is heavily recommended to compile `scs` on release mode to achieve consistent performance.
+note: it is heavily recommended to compile `scs` on the release profile to achieve consistent performance.

 example:
 ```bash